Ho22am11/e-commerce-task/README.md

 # E-Commerce Task

 ## Overview
-This project is a professional e-commerce backend built with Laravel.
-It provides a robust foundation for online shopping platforms, supporting essential e-commerce features and scalable architecture.
+This project is a professional e-commerce backend built with Laravel 12 and php 8.3.24

 ## Features
 - **User Authentication & Authorization**